 Preheat oven to 375° F.

-In another bowl, combine flour, cocoa, and salt.
+In a separate bowl, whisk together the flour, cocoa powder, and salt.

-Beat together butter and sugar until pale and fluffy.
-Add eggs 1 at a time, beating until just combined.
-Beat in vanilla and zest.
+Beat the softened butter and sugar together until pale and fluffy.
+Add the eggs one at a time, beating until just combined.
+Mix in the vanilla and orange zest.

 YIELD: 6 to 10 servings.